-The Department of Local Services is in the process of finalizing a Subarea Plan for Skyway-West Hill, and are next scheduled to develop a Subarea Plan for the North Highline Unincorporated Area next, with a scheduled for completing subarea plans for all Potential Annexation Areas and Community Service Areas by 2029.
+DLS is in the process of finalizing a Subarea Plan for Skyway-West Hill.
+DLS will develop a Subarea Plan for the North Highline Unincorporated Area next, and targets completing subarea plans for all Potential Annexation Areas and Community Service Areas by 2029.
 One of the major themes of the community input from Skyway residents was concerns regarding gentrification and displacement.
-The Residential Density Incentive Program, or an improved version of it, could be a critical component of an anti-displacement strategy for this and other communities in unincorporated King County.
-This study and future efforts to improve the Residential Density Incentive Program will incorporate the community input from the subarea planning processes.
+The RDI Program, or an improved version of it, will be a critical component of an anti-displacement strategy for this and other communities in unincorporated King County.
+This study and future efforts to improve the RDI Program will incorporate the community input from the subarea planning process.